The quantum switch is uniquely defined by its action on unitary operations: The Uniqueness of Quantum Switch

 \section{The Uniqueness of Quantum Switch}

+Linearity and completely CP preserving (to be defined precisely, below) are two operationally motivated conditions on supermaps.
+The linearity condition is required for the supermap to accommodate the possibility of probabilistic mixtures in quantum theory~\cite{barrett07}.
+A supermap must also be completely CP preserving so that it always returns a CP map when the input CP map acts on extended Hilbert spaces~\cite{comb2,comb3}.
+This is to comply with the possibility that any quantum system can be extended by adding auxiliary systems.

+In addition to the complete CP preserving, a supermap may be imposed a set of normalization constraints, namely that a pair of quantum channels transform into a quantum channel~\cite{qswitch}.
+These constraints imply that all supermaps lie in some particular linear subspace.
+Interestingly, we do not impose such constraints for proving our result.
+These normalization constraints will follow as consequences of the linearity, completely CP preserving, and Eq.~\eqref{eq:def_qs_u}.

-In this paper, we derive the suitable action of quantum switch on arbitrary quantum operations from its action on unitary operations.
-In particular, we derive the action of quantum switch from the following three conditions: \begin{enumerate} \item The action of quantum switch on unitary operations is given by Eq.~\eqref{eq:def_qs_u}. \item Quantum switch is a linear supermap. \item Quantum switch is a completely CP preserving supermap. \end{enumerate} The precise conditions will be presented in the following of this section.
-The second condition is equivalent to that quantum switch uses each input operation once, and the third condition is a necessary condition for a supermap to be (probabilistically) implementable~\cite{comb2,comb3}.
-Note that since we do not assume any other linear constraint known as the causal condition for quantum switch, these conditions do not exclude the possibility of a probabilistic action of quantum switch on certain input operations.
+In this paper, we start from a two-slot supermap whose action on unitary operations matches that of the quantum switch and derive the action of the supermap on arbitrary quantum operations.
+In particular, we derive the quantum switch from the following three conditions: \begin{enumerate} \item The action of a two-slot supermap on unitary operations is given by Eq.~\eqref{eq:def_qs_u}. \item The supermap is linear. \item The supermap is a completely CP preserving supermap. \end{enumerate}

-\begin{thm} If the action of a 2-slot supermap on unitary operations is given by Eq.~\eqref{eq:def_qs_u} for arbitrary input unitary operation $U_1$ and $U_2$, and is implementable by using each input operation once, then its action on arbitrary quantum operations is uniquely determined by the Kraus operators Eq.~\eqref{eq:def_qs_k}. \end{thm}
+\begin{thm} If a 2-slot supermap is linear and completely CP preserving and its action on any independent pair of local unitary CPTP maps is given by Eq.~\eqref{eq:def_qs_u}, then its action on arbitrary independent pair of local CPTP maps is uniquely determined by the Kraus operators Eq.~\eqref{eq:def_qs_k}. \end{thm}

 In order to prove Theorem~\ref{thm:qs_unique}, we use the Choi representation of supermaps~\cite{comb1,comb2,choi,jamiolkowski}.
-That is, since the Choi-{\Jamiolkowski} isomorphism is a bijection, we prove the uniqueness of the extension of quantum switch by proving that the corresponding Choi operator $W$ is uniquely determined.
+That is, since the Choi-{\Jamiolkowski} isomorphism is a bijection, we prove the uniqueness of the quantum switch by proving that the corresponding Choi operator $W$ is uniquely determined.
+Representing supermaps~\cite{comb2} as matrices via such an isomorphism is the same approach taken in studying “process matrices” as in Ref.~\cite{Oreshkov_2016}.